Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-uwsgi.md

-# How to use with uWSGI ?
+# How to use with uWSGI?

 [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is popular in the Python ecosystem.
 It is a lightweight, fast, and easy-to-use web server.